What is cystography?

 You might need cystography to find out the cause of:

 - Urinary tract infections that keep coming back

 - Problems emptying your bladder

-- Urinary reflux, when urine flows back into one or both ureters and, in some cases,
+- Urinary reflux, when urine flows back into 1 or both ureters and, in some cases, to

 - Urinary incontinence

 - Trauma to the bladder.
 The test will let your healthcare provider see if you have

 a tear in the wall of your bladder.